Reynolds Lake Oconee

 5741 Lake Oconee Parkway, Greensboro, Georgia 30642

-Beautiful Reynolds Plantation in North Central Georgia Sits Along Lake Oconee and Boasts Six Golf Courses, Four Marinas, Tennis Courts and a Wide Range of Home Prices
+Beautiful Reynolds Lake Oconee in North Central Georgia Sits Along Lake Oconee and Boasts Six Golf Courses, Four Marinas, 16 Tennis Courts and a Wide Range of Home Prices

-Located on 10,000 acres just south of Greensboro in north central Georgia, gated, amenity-rich Reynolds Plantation is a sumptuous golf community popular with families, empty nesters and retirees.
+Located on 12,000 acres just south of Greensboro in north central Georgia, gated, amenity-rich Reynolds Plantation is a sumptuous golf community popular with families, empty nesters and retirees.
 It is about half way between Atlanta and Augusta and sits along the shores of 19,000-acre Lake Oconee.
-Condos, cottages, single family homes and home sites are for sale.
+Condos, cottages and single family homes are for sale.

 Neighborhoods are densely wooded, and many homes are along the water.
 Buyers have 25 floor plans and nine local builders from which to choose, and all homes have open layouts with cozy nooks.
 Condos and cottages have from two to four bedrooms and two to four baths.
 Single-family homes have up to five bedrooms and four to five baths.
 Custom features include vaulted ceilings, overlooks, spacious porches, walkways to docks, stainless steel appliances, and hardwood flooring.

 The community has an active social calendar filled with concerts, tournaments, and festivals.
-The Ritz-Carlton Lodge offers a spa and fine dining, and the Linger Longer Living series brings a rich array of regional and national talent to the Plantation each month.
+The Ritz-Carlton Lodge offers a spa and fine dining, and the Linger Longer Living series brings a rich array of regional and national talent to Reynolds each month.

 Greensboro dates from 1786 and is where baseball great Mickey Mantle spent his retirement.
 The downtown is simple but nicely maintained, and neighborhoods are peppered with new residences and antebellum homes.
 Festival Hall hosts jazz ensembles, bluegrass groups, banjo players, plays and more.